New freeway and highway merge lines

 Merge points are often congested on freeways and highways in peak periods as through traffic must allow for incoming vehicles causing disruption to speed and traffic flow.
 Previously, where there were no dotted line markings at merge points, the vehicle in front would have right of way.
 This has often caused issues regarding which vehicle has priority, with some motorists speeding up just to get in front.

-New merge lines have been introduced to prompt motorists to get up to speed and merge into traffic in the same way as changing lanes.
+New merge lines have been introduced at all freeway and highway on-ramps to prompt motorists to get up to speed and merge into traffic in the same way as changing lanes.
 While new to Perth, merge lines are common practice in other states around Australia.

 New merging rules